google-github-actions/upload-cloud-storage/README.md

     blobs to the specified bucket.
 See the [Authorization](#authorization) section below for more information.

--   This action runs using Node 16.
-If you are using self-hosted GitHub Actions runners, you must use runner version [2.285.0](https://github.com/actions/virtual-environments) or newer.
+-   This action runs using Node 24.
+If you are using self-hosted GitHub Actions runners, you must use a [runner version](https://github.com/actions/virtual-environments) that supports this version or later.

 ## Usage